Pastor freed from North Korean prison says labour 'took a toll' on his body

 And although the speech’s contents read as solemn in the English translation, he delivered them energetically.
 He and the audience laughed as he delivered jokes in Korean that congregants later described as self-deprecating.

-He joked that he’s now an expert in North Korea, explaining that he read more than a hundred books on the country while in prison.
+“You can see I’ve had a haircut,” he reportedly told the congregation, gesturing to his bald head.
+He also joked that he’s now an expert on North Korea, explaining that he read more than a hundred books on the country while in prison.

 He said he also read the Bible in both English and Korean five times “and memorized over 700 Bible verses.”